bahman-ahmadi-aso/stay_on_MOEMS/README.md

 - Ipopt 3.12.12

+I added the ipopt files for MacOS and Linux, please add them to your path depending on your OS. for windows, you can download the binaries from the following link: https://www.coin-or.org/download/binary/Ipopt/

 Refer to `requirements.txt` for a complete list of dependencies.

 replace solver "Ipopt 3.12.12" by your solver of choice.